 isn’t wasted; when compared to similarly cushioned neutral trainers, the Vomero 10 is in the same ballpark weight.

 material used in the construction of the Nike Zoom Vomero 10 upper helps to make them very breathable.
-It's a definite improvement from the previous version of the shoe, and provides a much greater surface area of ventilated material.
+It's a definite improvement from the previous version of the shoe and provides a much greater surface area of the ventilated material.
 Because of this design choice, runners can use these shoes comfortably in warmer climates and seasons without fear of pooling sweat and swampy feet.
 In addition, the excellent distribution of the Vomero 10’s weight manages to prevent undue strain when running in them, which can further contribute to a lower internal temperature.

 In order to best accommodate casual and competitive runners, Nike designed the Air Zoom

 Vomero 10 to be an exceptionally comfortable shoe.
-It's flexible, responsive, and built with high quality proprietary Nike materials such as FlyMesh, Flyknit, and Duralon
+It's flexible, responsive, and built with high-quality proprietary Nike materials such as FlyMesh, Flyknit, and Duralon

 .
 With the implementation of seamless material, the design of the upper portion is intended to reduce interior friction that might cause blisters on runner’s feet during long exercise sessions.
 The high cushioning present in the midsole is soft and provides another layer of cushion for the wearer, with special consideration given to providing comfort during heel strikes.